sentry-demos/sentry-native/README.md

 This project makes use of **sentry-native** in its packaged release form.
 It is referenced as a submodule in this project but you will download it as a distribution .zip from getsentry/sentry-native when you're ready to use it

-`src/example.c` generates **two types of events** and sends them simultaneously.
-One is defined by sentry-native as a Event Message.
-The second is a Native Crash, which still gets sent as an event.

-use https://github.com/getsentry/sentry-native when ready to implement this in your real code. this `sentry-demos/sentry-native` is an example implementation (demo) of `getsentry/sentry-native`

-This project is not for developing or testing locally, so if the standalone distribution package doesn't fit your needs, then go to https://github.com/getsentry/sentry-native#development

 ## Mac
 1. `make bin/example`
 2. `make setup_release`